 It seems like my rates are adjusted regularly, why is this?

 Massachusetts law requires utilities to solicit for energy supply every six months, thus the energy supply rate changes on your bill each January and July.
-The filing is for the distribution charges on your bill.
+This filing is for the distribution charges on your bill.
 In recent years, Eversource’s distribution rates have remained stable due to efficient cost management while electric reliability has improved.

 Why is Eversource changing its rate classifications?

 As part of the rate review, Eversource proposed to consolidating different rate classifications across our Massachusetts service territory.
 The new, simplified rate classifications will be easier to understand for customers, standardized across Massachusetts, and eliminate outdated provisions.

 New rate classifications seek to standardize Eversource’s rate descriptions and eligibility, time-of-use periods and demand definitions.

 Eversource is proposing to increase discount levels from between 19.7 and 32 percent to 36 percent.

 Why are Eversource’s rates different for customers in Western MA and Eastern MA?